 - You don’t have to have an answer to everything.
 Sometimes people just need to vent.

 - Do your best to put yourself in the other person’s position.
 Empathy is essential to being a good listener.
+It also helps put the other person at ease.

 - When the opportunity presents itself, ask a relevant question.